sopra-fs21-group-05/group-05-client/README.md

 1. Make the items to recreate the picture rotatable
 2. Make the shoe lace items flexible
+3. Players can "react" to other players recreations (e.g. through likes or emojis)
+4. After each round, the correct solutions (recreations and corresponding grid coordinates) are displayed

 ## Authors and acknowledgement